 Suddenly, the burden isn't on the tool to improve.
 It's on you to contort your expectations, master hidden syntax, or worship at the altar of "iterative progress."
 Fail, and you’re no true Scotsman.

-This isn’t just annoying.
-It's a way to avoid accountability.
+It's annoying, it's unfair, it's the best way to avoid accountability.
 If "proper use" requires PhD-level prompt engineering or blind faith in vaporware updates, then the tool has failed its purpose.
-AI promised democratization, not a priesthood of prompt wizards.

 When someone sneers "you’re not using it right," ask: